Newk's Time: Recording

 The album was recorded at Van Gelder Studio, Hackensack, New Jersey, on September 22, 1957.
 Five of the six tracks are played by the quartet of Rollins, Wynton Kelly (piano), Doug Watkins (bass), and Philly Joe Jones (drums).
-Only Rollins and Jones play on "Surrey with the Fringe on Top".
+Only Rollins and Jones play on "The Surrey with the Fringe on Top".

 Release history

-The release marked the beginning of Blue Note 4000 series: from this album on, the releases would be catalogued as "BLP 4..." (mono) and "BST 84..." (stereo).
+The release marked the beginning of the Blue Note 4000 series: from this album on, releases were catalogued as "BLP 4..." (mono) and "BST 84..." (stereo).

 Title

-The title of the album is a reference to Rollins' nickname "Newk", which is apparently based on his resemblance to Don Newcombe, a pitcher for the Brooklyn Dodgers.
+The title of the album is a reference to Rollins' nickname "Newk", which is based on his resemblance to Don Newcombe, a pitcher for the Brooklyn Dodgers.
 "Namely You" was taken from the Broadway show Li'l Abner.